rhowell42/DECAF/README.md

 - Color by Slice
   - Color code the SRSpacePoints based one which SRSlice they belong to.
 - Color by PFP
-  - Color code the SRSpacePoints based one which PFP they are reconstructed into
+  - Color code the SRSpacePoints based one which SRPFP they are reconstructed into

 ### Plotting Options
 - Only Plot Nu Slice